Cabin Creek battlefield: Preserving the battlefield

 The same UDC chapter donated a monument to the Confederate victory of 1864 to celebrate the 100th anniversary of the event.
 The OHS created a circle drive within the park and added some small monuments that commemorated the battle positions of the two forces.
 Interest in the park waned for a number of years and maintenance was neglected.
 Many monuments were vandalized.

 In 1992, the OHS and the Grand Lake Chamber of Commerce jointly sponsored a reenactment of the battles.
 It was considered a success, drawing about 15,000 visitors, with reenactors coming from many parts of the United States.
 Encouraged by the public response, the OHS proposed to repeat the event every three years.
 A non-profit organization named "The Friends of Cabin Creek Battlefield, Inc." was formed to clean up the park, repair the damaged monuments, and add trash cans and park benches.
 A day-use only policy was put into effect, with the park gates unlocked in the morning and locked in the evenings 365 days a year.

-The Civil War Trust (a division of the American Battlefield Trust) bought an additional 88 acres in 2011, so that the park now covers most of the original battlefield of the First Battle of Cabin Creek.
+The American Battlefield Trust and its partners acquired an additional 88 acres in 2011, so that the park now covers most of the original battlefield of the First Battle of Cabin Creek.
 A local newspaper reported that additional improvements were needed, such as interpretive trails and exhibits detailing the conflicts within the Native American tribes that exacerbated the effects of the war.
 The paper titled the article as "The Third Battle of Cabin Creek."